platformatic/pg-hooks/README.md

 }
 ```

-Then, edit `platformatic-service/.env` and `platformatic-service/.env.sample` so that `PORT=3001`
+Then, edit the `.env` file so that `PORT=3001`

-Run `plt start` to start your app.
+Run `wattpm start` to start your app.
 To verify that your applications is working as expected, in another shell run:

 ```bash
 curl -X POST -H 'Content-Type: application/json' -d '{ "hello": "world" }' http://127.0.0.1:3001/receive-my-hook